 1. Transfer Points to Airlines

 You can transfer points at a 1:1 ratio to a variety of airlines, including our favorite, Southwest Airlines.
 Most transfers happen INSTANTLY.
-I love this feature, because I can leave a bank of points in my Chase Ultimate Rewards account until we need them and transfer over instantly when I need.
+I love this feature, because I can leave a bank of points in my Chase Ultimate Rewards account until we need them and transfer them over instantly when I need.

 You can transfer Chase Ultimate Rewards points to: